NVlabs/extreme-view-synth/README.md

 ## Pre-requisites

-For convinience, we provide a Dockerfile to build a container image to run the code.
+For convenience, we provide a Dockerfile to build a container image to run the code.
 The image will contain the Python dependencies and a build of COLMAP.

 Your system will need: